 Claire made a groaning sound similar to that of a cat's unhappy wail.
 "I'm just seventeen!
 I know females are eligible to be chosen as mates at my age but that doesn't mean they have to!
 I should be worrying about getting that artwork scholarship and graduating high school, not prepping for an early life as some wolf-man's bride!"
 She didn't care her voice had risen to high octaves.

-"Has spending time in the human world been rubbing off on you?"
-James inquired, his sharp brow whipping upward.
+"Have humans been rubbing off on you?"
+James inquired, his smooth brow whipping upward.
 Claire huffed, her foot lightly stomping the soft carpet.

 Being a werewolf is so complicated sometimes, as if it isn't already hard enough for us loups-garoux to fit in and control our inner wolf in society.
-Claire was uncertain why her father still insisted on abiding by the Old Way of the Law; alpha pairs were chosen through medieval selection for future breeding, children were raised to avoid humans at all costs, and pack hierarchy was established through violence.
-She highly doubted Luke Grayson, of all people, would be the answer to all this.
+Claire was uncertain why her father still insisted on abiding by the Old Way of the Law; alpha pairs were chosen through medieval selection for future breeding, children were raised to avoid unnecessary or excessive contact with humans, and pack hierarchy was established by muscling one's way through the competition.

 "God, you can smell it in the air," Claire's best friend Trixie declared, wrinkling her nose.
-"Everyone is all amped up for the Blood Duels."
+"Everyone is all amped up for the Rite."

 "Everyone?"
 Claire drawled, taking a glance out to her bustling schoolmates around her in the halls.